Cultural Alliance of York County Equity Action Plan

 Embedding Equity into the New Funding Model of the Cultural Alliance

 Advancing equity can sometimes seem daunting and often leaves many wondering how and where to start.
-Our proposed goals and action items below can help to provide a clear frame for undertaking this important work in tandem with the re-modeling of the Cultural Alliance that will take place from 2020 onward.
+Our proposed goals and action items below can help to provide a clear frame for undertaking this important work.

 - In 1999 the Cultural Alliance was founded by a group of philanthropists, led by Art Glatfelter, who were interested in finding a more effective way to fund arts and culture organizations in York County.
 The Cultural Alliance was created as a United Arts Fund to raise an annual campaign, supported by these philanthropists, and distribute dollars to a number of arts and culture related non-profits in the county.